 If you are required to provide tax information as part of the verification process and are unable to download the information through the FAFSA/IRS linking system, you may submit an IRS Tax Transcript instead.
 If you need a copy of your IRS tax return transcript, visit the IRS website and click on the "Get a Tax Transcript" link or you may call the IRS directly to order a copy at 1-800-908-9946.
 Be sure to request the "IRS Tax Return Transcript" and NOT the "IRS Tax Account Transcript".
 More information about this requirement may be found on our Verification FAQ's Page.

 Summer term is the first term of the 2019-2020 academic year and requires a 2019-2020 FAFSA application.
 After your FAFSA has been processed and your aid packaged for the year, you will be able to submit the summer survey to request or decline aid for that term.
 You will find the survey under the “Resources and Additional Information” tab in MyOSU.
 Your initial aid offer will only include fall, winter and spring.
 After the survey is submitted and processed, your aid offer will be adjusted to include summer if you requested aid and meet the minimum requirements for summer eligibility.
+You must be currently enrolled in at least one summer credit in order to have your aid revised to include summer term.
 Find further information on accepting your aid offer and submitting the summer survey on our Accept Your Award page.

 Summer financial aid is limited due to funding constraints and loan program limits.
 Students expecting to attend for 4 terms at least halftime can anticipate their student loan funds to be re-distributed over the 4 terms of enrollment.
 Yearly loan limits remain the same regardless of the number of terms you attend.
 Students who have been awarded work-study for the academic year may begin working during summer term if enrolled half-time or more.